-The RN to BSN Program is designed as an online program with the exception of the 90-hour Clinical Practicum for the RN to BSN Program graded as pass/fail.
-The MSN is designed as an online program with the exception of a 180-hour Clinical Practicum graded as pass/fail.
+The RN to BSN Program is designed as an online program except for the 90-hour Clinical Practicum for the RN to BSN Program graded as pass/fail.
+MSN is designed as an online program except for a 180-hour Clinical Practicum graded as pass/fail.
 Each student in the MSN Program will receive a portable electronic device which will allow access to each course, e-books required for the course and any other software required by the online course platform.
 The RN to BSN and MSN students will be required to take an online orientation course prior to enrolling in their online courses.